Plutus Flow - Statistical OBV Analysis¶

 The Condition: Using Plutus Flow on 1m or 5m charts to identify short-term divergences for scalping.

-Context: OBV is a cumulative indicator designed for identifying institutional accumulation/distribution over days, weeks, or months.
-On 1m charts, OBV reflects retail order flow, HFT activity, and spread dynamicsโnot institutional positioning.
+Context: OBV is a cumulative indicator designed for identifying accumulation/distribution over days, weeks, or months.
+On 1m charts, OBV reflects order flow, HFT activity, and spread dynamics—not meaningful positioning.
 A bullish divergence on a 1m chart might represent one algorithm's activity over 10 minutes, not meaningful money flow.
-Recommended minimum timeframes: 15m for active day trading, 1H for swing trading, 4H/Daily for position trading.
-Lower timeframes work technically but produce too many false divergences to be profitable.
-The signal that matters is the Daily chart showing divergence, not the 5m chart showing divergence.
+Recommended minimum timeframes: 15m for intraday analysis, 1H for multi-day analysis, 4H/Daily for position analysis.
+Lower timeframes work technically but produce too many false divergences to be reliable.
+The event that matters is the Daily chart showing divergence, not the 5m chart showing divergence.

 High-Frequency Trading Environments (24/7 Crypto)¶